crispgm/nvim-go/README.md

 [![build](https://github.com/crispgm/nvim-go/actions/workflows/ci.yml/badge.svg)](https://github.com/crispgm/nvim-go/actions/workflows/ci.yml)

-A minimal implementation of Golang development plugin, which handles features that LSP (Language Server Protocol) client not provides.
+A minimal implementation of Golang development plugin written in Lua for neovim nightly (0.5).

-Neovim 0.5 embeds a built-in LSP client and we are able to do most of vim-go's features by LSP client like `gopls`, `nvim-go` collaborates with these features to get Golang development done.
+Neovim 0.5 embeds a built-in LSP (Language Server Protocol) client so that we are able to do most of vim-go's features by LSP client, `nvim-go` collaborates with these features to get Golang development done.

 This project is still under early development and you may use at your own risk.

-## Features
+## Plugin Features

 - Auto format with `:GoFormat` when saving.
 (LSP supports this but it lacks `goimports`)
 - Run linters with `:GoLint` (via `golangci-lint`) automatically.